-The pilot cycle of The Uwicyeza Project has now come to a close and we are incredibly happy and proud to share with all of our supporters this short video documenting the incredible progress of our girl participants.
+The pilot cycle of The Uwicyeza Project closed in 2015 and we are incredibly happy and proud to share with all of our supporters this short video documenting the incredible progress of our girl participants.

 Get inspired and check us out!